madison-evans/agents/README.md

 ### **LangGraph Overview**

-**LangGraph** is a powerful library that enables the creation of complex workflows using graphs.
+**LangGraph** is a library that enables the creation of complex workflows using graphs.
 It offers advanced state management and dynamic graph capabilities, making it ideal for building sophisticated agent workflows.

 #### **StateGraph**